Portland's Home Energy Score: what sellers need to know

 Does a low score hurt your sale?

 - Disclosure beats discovery.
-A known score with a clear report reads as honesty; buyers price uncertainty more harshly than facts.
+A known score with a clear report reads as honesty, and buyers price uncertainty more harshly than facts.

-- The report lists upgrades with estimated savings, occasionally worth doing pre-list (weatherstripping, attic insulation) when the payback is obvious in photos and comfort.
+- The report lists upgrades with estimated savings, occasionally worth doing pre-list (weatherstripping, attic insulation) when the payback shows up in both comfort and photos.

 The checklist version